namin/argument-debugger/output.md

 🔍 ISSUES FOUND:
   - false_dichotomy: False dichotomy: presents only two options when more may exist

-🔧 SUGGESTED REPAIRS:
+🔧 SUGGESTED REPAIRS (ranked):
+  1. [add_premise] Score: 0.66
-  - add_premise: Acknowledge alternative options beyond the presented dichotomy → "While cutting social programs or facing economic collapse are presented as the only options, other possibilities exist, such as increasing taxes on corporations and high-income earners, reducing military spending, or investing in renewable energy to create new jobs and stimulate economic growth."
+     Acknowledge alternative options beyond the presented dichotomy → "The argument ignores other possibilities such as raising taxes on corporations and high-income earners, reducing military spending, or investing in education and infrastructure to stimulate economic growth."
+     (Scores: minimality=0.60, plausibility=0.85, relevance=1.00, evidence_quality=0.00)

 ## EXAMPLE 8
 Argument: Dr. Johnson argues for climate action.